Dine & Wine

 Gottfried Wilhelm Voelcker, Fruit Pieces, before 1849, Alte Nationalgalerie, Berlin, Germany.

 Over the course of many centuries, artists depicted meals to savor on a summer day.
 Artists of the Dutch Golden Age immortalized the gifts of nature in the sumptuous tables.
-At the end of the 19th century, the different generations of artists brought the representation of the meal to another kind of perfection.
+At the end of the 19th century, different generations of artists brought the representation of the meal to another kind of perfection.
 Irrespective of the period, painters always feasted their eyes on the food.
 As a result, they continue to inspire us with their exquisite works of art.

 Get your daily dose of art